Dr Steve Wright

 About Dr Steve Wright

-Dr Steve Wright is a Reader in the School of Applied Global Ethics.
+Dr Steve Wright is a Reader in the School of Social Sciences.
 He studied for his BSc in Liberal studies in science at the University of Manchester.
 His PhD thesis at Lancaster University was on New Police Technologies & Sub-State Conflict Control.

 For over three decades Wright has researched the proliferation of the technologies of political control and human rights violation.
 Much of this has involved field research and innovative ways of encouraging corporate responsibility.

 He has contributed to the new research field of transfers of small arms and light weapons, whilst specializing in new policing systems such as sub-lethal weapons systems, torture technologies and surveillance.

 His STOA report for the European Parliament exposed the global echelon telecommunications system; was featured in articles in every major newspaper in the world and continues to inform EC policy on security

 He is a board member of Privacy International; the Mines Advisory Group; privacy International and ICRAC, the new group of specialists campaigning against autonomous weapons systems.

 Wright enjoys an international reputation and has lectured on these issues in America, Russia, Africa, Australia, Europe and China.

 Undergraduate modules on 'An Introduction to Peace and Conflict studies'; 'Theories of Peaec & Security' and Advanced Surveillance Technologies.